HCL-TECH-SOFTWARE/connections-doc/source/admin/secure/t_secure_with_siteminder.md

 6. Create protected realms under the HTTP Server Web Agent domain:

-    1. Using the Agent Object and Forms Authentication Scheme that you created in [Step 3.a](t_secure_with_siteminder.md#SubstepConfigureTheWebAgentForIBM.) and [Step 4](t_secure_with_siteminder.md#StepSpecifyYourSiteMinderAuthent...), create SiteMinder realms that are protected by forms authentication.
+    1. Using the Agent Object and Forms Authentication Scheme that you created in Step 3a and Step 4, create SiteMinder realms that are protected by forms authentication.

-        See the [Realms that require forms authentication](Realms that require forms authenticationt_secure_with_siteminder.dita#t_secure_with_siteminder/RealmsThatRequireFormsAuthe...) table for a list of URLs that are protected by forms authentication.
+        See the *Realms that require forms authentication* table for a list of URLs that are protected by forms authentication.

         |Application|Protected URL resource|
         |-----------|----------------------|